Understanding the possible causes and appropriate fixes for drops in sound volume in your headphones.

 A good practice is to lightly tug on your ear lobe when inserting an earbud, then letting go once it has been fully inserted.
 This should make a secure seal that will directly point soundwaves inside the ear canal.

 However, if you still feel that your current pair of earphones don’t fit well within your ear, then it may be time to look for a different model that is more suited to your specific ear shape.

 Make sure headphones are properly stored after use and cords are not tangled

-Properly storing your headphones not only makes it look neat, but also prevents the cords from getting unnecessarily stretched or pulled.
+Properly storing your headphones not only makes them look neat but also prevents the cords from getting unnecessarily stretched or pulled.
 Shoving your earphones in your pocket and allowing them to become a tangled mess can really affect the longevity of the device.

-You can simply roll up your earphones using your fingers and store it somewhere safe or, more preferably, keep it in a designated pouch or case.
+You can simply roll up your headphones using your fingers and store them somewhere safe or, more preferably, keep it in a designated pouch or case.
 Dedicating a couple of seconds of your time is more than worth the amount of money you’re saving from having to buy a new pair of earphones.